logo

 Is a landlord or tenant responsible for repairs?

-As noted above, some maintenance tasks lie with the tenant, but maintenance is primarily the responsibility of the landlord or property manager.
-Depending on local laws, renters may need to perform specific preventative and curative maintenance acts.
+As noted above, some maintenance tasks lie with the tenant, but maintenance is usually the responsibility of the landlord or property manager.
+Depending on local laws, renters may need to perform specific preventative and curative maintenance acts — like unclogging your own toilet.
 Similarly, local law often dictates what a landlord must maintain to keep a property clean and safe.
+We recommend looking into your state's specific habitability laws if you are wondering whether or not your landlord should be responsible for a specific service request.

 Additionally, the terms of your lease will likely spell out who is responsible for specific preventative and curative maintenance tasks.
 It’s always important to understand all language contained in your lease.